ManasVB/ManasVB.github.io/index.md

 # Hello!
 I'm Manas.

+I love building products and collaborate on product development.
+I believe that the true measure of any sophisticated product lies in its ability to generate value.
+This perspective has guided my approach in every project I've undertaken, emphasizing not just technical complexity but also real-world impact.

-I have done my Bachelor's (BTech) in Instrumentation and Control Engineering from COEP Technological University (formerly College of Engineering, Pune).
-My areas of interest lie in Embedded Systems, Custom Silicon Design and Robotics.
+I have completed my Bachelor's (BTech) in Instrumentation and Control Engineering from COEP Technological University (formerly College of Engineering, Pune).

+My areas of interest lie in Embedded Systems, Custom Silicon Design and Field Robotics.